PhanstielLab/bedtoolsr/README.md

 ## Overview

-[bedtools](https://bedtools.readthedocs.io/) is a widely used set of various utilities for genomic analysis.
+The [BEDTools suite of programs](https://bedtools.readthedocs.io/) is a widely used set of various utilities for genomic analysis.
 This R package provides a convenient wrapper for bedtools functions allowing for the documentation and use of them from within the R environment.
 This includes manual pages for all functions as well as key added features including the ability to provide either paths to files or R objects.

 ## Installation